Scaling study of diffusion in dynamic crowded spaces: Results in

-\paragraph*{Results in $d=3$.} We ran analogous simulations in $d=3$.
-To keep the wall-clock of our runs under control, we reduced the simulation box to $L=200$, and launched 320 tracers in each system.
-To avoid finite-size effects we further slowed the obstacles by only moving them once every 100 steps.
-See Appendix~\ref{unscaled} for an analog to Figure~\ref{unscaled} in $d=3$.
-We follow the same procedure as in $d=2$ to compute $\psi=0.520(3)$.
+We ran analogous simulations in $d=3$.
+To keep the wall-clock time of our runs under control, we reduced the simulation box to $L=200$, and launched 320 tracers in each system.
+To avoid finite-size effects, we further slowed the obstacles by only moving them once every 100 steps.
+We follow the same procedure as in $d=2$ to compute $\psi=0.520(3)$, see Figure~\ref{fig:3d}

-One difference between $d=2$ and $d=3$ is that in the latter universality breaks down between lattice and continuum percolation models, so $\mu \neq \mu_{\textnormal{lat}}$ \cite{Halperin1985}.
+One difference between $d=2$ and $d=3$ is that in the latter case, universality breaks down between lattice and continuum percolation models, so $\mu \neq \mu_{\mathrm{lat}}$ \cite{Halperin1985}.
 There is, hence, some disagreement on the value of $\mu$ in $d=3$.
-Following the analysis in~\cite{Machta1985,Hofling2006} we have used $\mu=2.88$, which produces an excellent collapse of our data (see Figure~\ref{3dscaled}).
+Following the analysis in~\cite{Machta1985,Hofling2006} we have used $\mu=2.88$, which produces an excellent collapse of our data (see Figure~\ref{fig:3d}).